Home - Bookapy Book Preview

 “Goes against the grain, but in this case, it would be a mercy,” Washal nodded.

 Darras wasn’t surprised when all the old men volunteered.
-They’d all volunteered at the beginning, stuck with him through the most terrible of times and now facing a stark reality, chose to stand one last time to buy time for their nation to escape.
+They’d all volunteered at the beginning, stuck with him through the most terrible of times, and now, facing a stark reality, chose to stand one last time to buy time for their nation to escape.

 “Colours?”
 Duras asked.